iamsidofficial/c-programs-for-college-students/README.md

-# Due to time constraints, pull Requests made after 25th October won't be accepted.
+# New Pull Requests are not being accepted.